 The payment plan must be submitted within two months of receiving a positive decision.
 The project’s nominated contact person is responsible for submitting the plan.
 Please note that July is the holiday period for Adventurous Ideas Oy, during which new payment plans are not processed.
 Payments based on previously approved plans may still be processed.
 If changes to an approved plan are needed, contact the giving back team through the system.

-Attachments such as statistics, images, or other relevant materials may be included if they support the report.
+Attachments, such as statistics or other relevant materials, may be included with the report if they support the reporting.

 Grant recipients must maintain accounting in compliance with the Finnish Accounting Act and Decree.